-Neither a check-off option nor an option to pay an amount in addition to the established SAF for specific programs or services will be allowed for purposes of exempting a student from paying the full amount of the SAF.
-Exceptions may be considered if recommended and approved by the Student Assembly and approved by the President of the University.
+544 Neither a check-off option nor an option to pay an amount in addition to the established SAF for specific programs 545 or services will be allowed for purposes of exempting a student from paying the full amount of the SAF.
+Exceptions 546 may be considered if recommended and approved by the Student Assembly and approved by the President of the 547 University.

-Section 7: Voting
+548 Section 7: Voting

-Proxy votes shall not be permitted for decisions of the Student Assembly regarding the SAF during the SAF allocation process.
-The Student Assembly must approve the Finance Committee decisions by a majority of Student Assembly members present at the meeting and can overturn an Finance Committee decision by a two-thirds (2/3) vote of Student Assembly members present at the meeting.
-If the Student Assembly overturns a decision of the Finance Committee, the Student Assembly must decide Activity Fee funding for that organization by a majority of the Student Assembly members present at the meeting.
-After all Finance Committee decisions have been Deleted: appropriations committee
+Proxy votes shall not be permitted for decisions of the Student Assembly regarding the SAF during the SAF allocation 549 process.
+The Student Assembly must approve the appropriations committee decisions by a majority of Student 550 551 Assembly members present at the meeting and can overturn an appropriations committee decision by a two-thirds (2/3) vote of Student Assembly members present at the meeting.
+If the Student Assembly overturns a decision of the 552 appropriations committee, the Student Assembly must decide Activity Fee funding for that organization by a majority 553 of the Student Assembly members present at the meeting.
+After all appropriations committee decisions have been 554 approved or overturned, the Student Assembly must approve the SAF by a majority of the voting membership of the 555 556 Student Assembly